je-suis-tm/quant-trading/README.md

 ### 5.Awesome oscillator

 Awesome oscillator is similar to MACD oscillator.
 Both of them are considered as momentum strategies which focus on the game of moving average.
 Instead of taking simple moving average on close price, awesome moving average is based on the mean of high and low price.
-Apart from moving average divergence, there is additional way for awesome oscillator to generate signals, which is called saucer.
+Apart from the traditional moving average divergence, there is additional way for awesome oscillator to generate signals, which is called saucer.
 Saucer is slightly more complex to implement but it has the power to beat the slow response of the traditional divergence.
 Generally speaking, a faster response doesn't guarantee a more profitable or less risky outcome.

 The rules of awesome oscillator could be found in <a href=https://www.tradingview.com/wiki/Awesome_Oscillator_(AO)>TradingView</a>.